digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Eventing Component

-The Knative Eventing component is used in this blueprint to connect GitHub events source with Tekton Pipelines for automatic triggering of the CI flow.
+The [Knative Eventing](https://knative.dev/docs/eventing) component is used in this blueprint to connect GitHub events with Tekton Pipelines for automatic triggering of the CI flow.
 The Tekton CI pipeline rebuilds the application image whenever a git push event is triggered by the GitHub repository hosting the application source code.

 Knative Eventing helps address common tasks for cloud native development such as: